How to sell on Teachers Pay Teachers in 2022 (and why this makes you a better teacher)

 - Folder 3 (Google Classroom): modified versions of files for use in Google Classroom assignments.
 (For example, smaller, cut up sections of the main slideshow lesson, Google slides version of handouts that are easier to click-and-drag.)

-So, yes, you can still make money selling lesson plans on TpT.
+So, yes, you can still make money selling lesson plans on TpT in 2021.

 And, yes, it’s a lot harder than it looks… but, that’s the point.